CopOnTheRun/btrview/README.md

 ### Q: What's the point of this program?

-It can be nice to know which subvolumes have snapshots and how many.
-Even if your snapshots are scattered around a messy filesystem they'll all still show up as a nice little tree.
+The main thing btrview accomplishes is providing an organized overview of a (or multiple) btrfs filesystem(s).
+Due to the fact btrfs relies only on loose conventions to determine where snapshots are stored, and how subvolumes are organized, it can be difficult to gain an understanding of how things are laid out.
+With btrview it's easy to know which subvolumes have snapshots, how many, and where they're stored.
+Even if your snapshots and subvolumes are scattered around a messy filesystem they'll all still show up as a nice little tree.

 ### Q: What's not the point of this program?

 This is in no way shape or form a backup solution.
+Use something like [btrbk](https://github.com/digint/btrbk) for that.

+This is also not a snapshot diff viewer.
+If that sounds like something you're interested in check out [httm](https://github.com/kimono-koans/httm).

-Use something like [btrbk](https://github.com/digint/btrbk) for that. btrview just shows the state of things as they are, it doesn't actually "do" anything.
+To put it plainly, btrview merely shows the state of things as they are, it doesn't actually "do" anything.

 ### Q: How is the "btr" part of btrview pronounced?